Quantitative Research: Data Collection and Analysis

 To obtain numerical data, quantitative research comes into play.
 Quantitative research is a systematic investigation process of collecting quantifiable data through statistical, mathematical techniques.

-It is a way of gathering quantitative data and quantifying problems.
+As per the quantitative research definition, it is a way of gathering quantifiable data and quantifying problems.
 Quantitative research gathers information from a large sample with the help of different sampling methods.
 Furthermore, it performs statistical analysis on the results.

 The type of data that can be quantified varies from behavior, opinions, attitudes to other variables.
 This data is used to form different facts, develop research patterns, and identify future trends.